Caustics of finitely dense inertial particles: Conclusion

 We investigate caustics in two scenarios: point vortex flow and 2D turbulence.
 Particles that originate below a critical density-dependent distance from a point vortex form caustics.
 Scaling the time with $(3\alpha - 2)^{-1/2} $, a data-collapse is obtained in the near-vortex region.
 As the particle becomes lighter, the caustics region shrinks, i.e., the strain levels required increase, and the time for caustics formation gets longer, so it is harder for lighter particles to form caustics.
 The frozen-particle approach yielded a vastly different caustics region, and so, despite its analytical appeal, it is rather limited in reliability.
 Its predictions might hold for non-frozen particles with long residence times within the caustics region, but near a vortex, particles are typically centrifuged rapidly out of the vicinity.

 In 2D turbulence too, only particles that go through high-strain regions can form caustics.
 As in point-vortex flow, caustics form after the particle has exited the high-strain region, and higher strain levels are needed for lighter particles. \su particles go through high strain but do not form caustics, and our explanation for this, holding for particles of any density, is depicted in a schematic in \fref{flchrt}. \su particles first encounter a region of extensional strain.
 They eject out of these regions and into compressional strain regions along low curvature and high velocity paths, transiting quickly through the high-strain region without forming caustics.
 In contrast, \cs particles approach regions of large compressive strain with smaller velocity and large curvature, stay there for a significant time, and form caustics.
 Thus, our analysis not only explains the reason behind the \citet{batge2023} findings for infinitely dense particles, but uncover the distinct history and mechanisms leading to the formation or the avoidance of caustics.
-In closing, we point out again that our findings are limited by our neglect of the Fax\'en and Basset-Boussinesq history forces on the particles. \cite{olivieri2014, daitche2015} find that particle clustering for near-neutrally buoyant particles diminishes due to history forces at O$(1)$ Stokes numbers, and we might expect a similar trend for caustics as well.
-Secondly, at higher $St$ and lower $\alpha$, $Re_p$ may not remain small, and we need to obtain suitably modified particle dynamics.
-We believe our findings will apply in three-dimensional turbulence as well, but this is subject to confirmation by future studies.
-Additionally, non-spherical particles and higher number-densities that force the flow and each other need to be studied in the future, and we hope our work will motivate such studies.
+In closing, we point out again that our findings are limited by our neglect of the Fax\'en and Basset-Boussinesq history forces on the particles. \citet{olivieri2014}, and \citet{daitche2015} find that particle clustering for near-neutrally buoyant particles diminishes due to history forces at O$(1)$ Stokes numbers, and we might expect a similar trend for caustics as well.
+Secondly, at higher $St$ and lower $\alpha$, $Re_p$ may not remain small, and we need to obtain suitably modified particle dynamics. {Particles with $\text{O}(1)$ Stokes are not as diverted by flow streamlines as smaller Stokes particles are.
+Thus, we expect them to be less affected by extensive or compressive straining regions and so our findings are valid for smaller Stokes numbers. }